Raymond Cottrell: Career

 In 1957 Nichol invited him to be an associate editor of the Adventist Review, a position he held for 7 years.
 He worked for another 7 years as a book editor.
 Cottrell also served as a member of the Biblical Research Committee (now the Biblical Research Institute).

 He retired in 1977, to Calimesa, California.
 There he served at Loma Linda University as an adjunct faculty member of the religion department.
 He also worked for the General Conference and for the Southeastern California Conference on various commissions and projects.

 Then Cottrell founded Adventist Today, an independent progressive Adventist magazine first published in 1993.
 He and others at Loma Linda had conceived of the idea for a new magazine in the autumn of the previous year.
 As well as contributing articles, he was editor and had the title of editor emeritus for the remainder of his life.

 On February 6, 2002, Cottrell's paper "The 'Sanctuary Doctrine' – Asset or Liability?" was presented by Larry Christoffel at the San Diego, California Adventist Forum in the Tierrasanta Adventist church.
 His paper deals with the history of the Adventist sanctuary doctrine and argues against William Miller's Biblical interpretation of the "2,300 evenings and mornings" of Daniel 8:14.
 Miller believed these were literal years, ending in 1844.
 The Adventist church adopted Miller's view and today forms part of its official beliefs.
 Cottrell's exegesis of Daniel contends that the historical Adventist sanctuary doctrine can not be sustained using any part of the book of Daniel; specifically Daniel 8:14.
 As such, this paper is as significant as the one presented by Dr. Desmond Ford at Glacier View; a paper which cost Dr. Ford his ministerial credentials.
-Christoffel responded in his own paper.
+Christoffel in his own paper.

 His wife Elizabeth died on August 2, 2002, in Calimesa.
 Raymond died the following year on January 12, 2003, also in Calimesa.
 He was survived by three adopted children – Ric W. Cottrell, Richard E Cottrell and Peggy J Tomat, his brother Leland Horton Cottrell, four grandsons, sixteen great-grandchildren.